guglielmopadula/DarcyFlowCircle/README.md

 3 & x<0
 \end{cases}$$

 This system has an unique solution.
-Note that as $a(x)$ is not continous, the solution is not a strong solution.
+As everything is regular, the solution is also a strong solution.
-In the dataset class file, some weights useful to compute quadrature formulas are computed.